Envy-free matchings with cost-controlled quotas: Introduction

+It is well known that every $\HR$ instance admits a stable matching and all stable matchings are of the same size~\cite{GS62}.
 Size of a matching plays a very important role in real-world applications where leaving agents unmatched is undesirable and sometimes even unacceptable.
-Relaxing stability in order to enable larger size matchings has been investigated extensively in literature~\cite{huang2011popular,DBLP:journals/tcs/BiroMM10}.
-However, in all such works the quotas are considered {\em rigid} which may not be the case in certain applications.
+In applications like school choice~\cite{AAST03} every child must find a school.
+In case of matching sailors to billets in the US Navy~\cite{yang2003two,robards2001applying}, { every} sailor must be assigned to some billet, apart from some additional constraints.
+Relaxing stability in order to enable larger size matchings has been investigated in literature~\cite{huang2011popular,DBLP:journals/tcs/BiroMM10}.
+In all such works, there is an inherent assumption that the quotas of programs are {\em rigid} and cannot be compromised.

-In real-world applications of the {\sf SM } problem, the assignment of agents to programs operates as follows: agents and programs submit their preferences and quotas to the central administrative authority who then outputs a stable assignment.
-This task is typically complicated by the presence of high-demand programs with limited quotas.
-In practice, quotas are determined by logistic considerations like class size in case of course allocation and resource availability in case of school choice and may be flexible.
-For instance, every semester elective allocation for under-graduate students at IIT Madras happens via an automated procedure and once the preferences of students are available to the academic office, course instructors are consulted to adjust class capacities if appropriate.
-A recent work by Gajulapalli~et~al.~\cite{Vazirani} studies the school-choice problem in a two round-setting.
-Here, in the first round the quotas given as input are considered rigid.
-In the second round though, the quotas of some schools are violated in order to match additional students in a {\em stability preserving} manner.
+However, there are real-world applications where quotas are determined by logistic considerations like resource availability, classroom size and these may be flexible.
+For instance, every semester elective allocation for under-graduate students at an educational institute happens via an automated procedure and once the preferences are available to the academic office, course instructors are consulted to adjust class capacities if appropriate.
+A recent work by Gajulapalli~et~al.~\cite{Vazirani} studies the school choice problem in a two round-setting -- in the first round the quotas given as input are considered rigid.
+In the second round though, some schools may increase their quota as suggested by the mechanism in order to match {\em all} the students in a specific set in a {\em stability preserving} manner.